Find a Qualified Attorney Near You

 3. Less Burdensome Requirements

 While corporations, as legal entities, provide personal liability protection, they are more burdensome to create and maintain.
 A corporation must hold annual meetings and keep bylaws, annual reports, and minutes of meetings.
-LLCs do not require as much paperwork, and there are no requirements for meetings and corporate minutes.
-LLC owners may want to create an operating agreement for their LLC, which is a framework for how the business will run and details the members' ownership, rights, and responsibilities.
+LLCs do not require as much record-keeping, and there are no requirements for meetings and corporate minutes.
+LLC owners may want to create an operating agreement for their LLC, which is a framework for how the business will run and details the members’ ownership, rights, and responsibilities.
 While all LLCs should have operating agreements, only a handful of states require an LLC operating agreement.

-4. Easier Management Structure
+4. More Flexible Management Structure

 A corporation must have a board of directors and corporate officers.
 LLCs have fewer layers of management.
 A single-member LLC has only one member; for example, a sole proprietor who forms an LLC is a single-member LLC.
 For businesses with more than one member, it is a multi-member LLC.
 Multi-member LLCs may be managed by the members, which is called member-managed.
 The members participate in the day-to-day operations and can bind the company with their decisions.
-An LLC with a "manager-member" appoints a manager or team of managers to operate the business.
-Other members of the LLC may be silent partners and not have the same authority as the manager-member(s).
+A manager-managed LLC appoints a manager or team of managers to operate the business.
+Other members of the manager-managed LLC may be silent partners and not have the same authority as the manager(s).
 Regardless of the number of members in an LLC, all members can receive pass-through taxation from the LLC.

 5. Business Credibility and Branding